 Into the Blue: 10 Days Diving Raja Ampat's Underwater Kingdom

-The manta appeared from below — a dark shape materializing from the blue like a thought forming.
-It rose slowly, wings beating in a rhythm that felt geological rather than biological, and passed within three meters of my mask.
+The manta appears from below — a dark shape materializing from the blue like a thought forming.
+It rises slowly, wings beating in a rhythm that feels geological rather than biological, and passes within three meters of your mask.
 Five meters across, wingtip to wingtip.
-I could see the individual remoras clinging to its underside.
-My breathing stopped for a count of four before I remembered that running out of air at 12 meters would be a poor way to punctuate the experience.
+The individual remoras clinging to its underside come into focus.
+Your breathing stops for a count of four before you remember that running out of air at 12 meters would be a poor way to punctuate the experience.

-Raja Ampat doesn't want casual visitors.
+Raja Ampat doesn't court casual visitors.
 That's not hostility; it's geography.

-From Jakarta, you fly 4 hours to Sorong, a port city on the western tip of Papua that exists primarily as a gateway.
+From Jakarta, a 4-hour flight reaches Sorong, a port city on the western tip of Papua that exists primarily as a gateway.
 There's nothing to see in Sorong — grab supplies, hit an ATM (the last reliable one you'll see for a while), and buy your marine park entry permit at the Tourism Office in Waisai.

-The total journey from boarding your Jakarta flight to dropping your bag at a homestay is about 12 hours.
-The total cost — flights, ferries, transfers, and the 1,000,000 IDR marine park permit — runs close to 5,000,000 IDR ($320) before you've eaten a meal or entered the water.
+The total journey, from boarding your Jakarta flight to dropping your bag at a homestay, runs about 12 hours.
+The total cost — flights, ferries, transfers, and the 1,000,000 IDR marine park permit — lands close to 5,000,000 IDR ($320) before a single meal or your first dive.

-It's worth mentioning because it filters out a certain kind of tourism.
-Nobody stumbles into Raja Ampat.
-Everyone who's here chose to be here.
+It's worth saying because it filters out a certain kind of tourism.
+Nobody stumbles into Raja Ampat — the same way nobody stumbles into India's permit-protected Lakshadweep atolls.
+Everyone here chose to be here.
 And that choice — the effort and intention behind it — infuses everything.

 The Water

 The numbers are almost absurd.
 Over 1,500 fish species.
 600 coral species — 75% of all known coral on Earth.
 More marine biodiversity in one archipelago than the entire Caribbean and Mediterranean combined.
-Marine biologists have described it as the epicenter of the Coral Triangle, the Amazon rainforest of the ocean.
+Marine biologists call it the epicenter of the Coral Triangle, the Amazon rainforest of the ocean — a triangle whose Philippine corner unfolds in a week among the shipwrecks and lakes of Coron.

 Schools of fusiliers in the hundreds.
 Sweetlips stacked like cordwood under overhangs.
 Napoleon wrasse the size of small dogs, unafraid and curious.
-Pygmy seahorses — two centimeters tall, perfectly camouflaged against sea fans — that my guide pointed out with a gentle tap on my shoulder and a directed finger.
+Pygmy seahorses — two centimeters tall, perfectly camouflaged against sea fans — that a guide points out with a gentle tap on your shoulder and a directed finger.

 The world record at Cape Kri stands at 374 fish species counted in a single dive.
-I didn't count mine.
-I was too busy trying to process what I was seeing.
+Counting yours is hopeless; you're too busy processing what's in front of you.

 Manta Sandy